About Lesley Stiles Foods"Know Where Your Food Comes From"...This simple mantra is one that Lesley Stiles has lived by for more than 20 years.

 Martinez, CA 94553-3038 (925) 370-7699

-Combining an outstanding selection featuring the freshest locally sourced, organic, and sustainable ingredients, an ever changing selection of wines, plus the friendliness and comfort of a neighborhood restaurant.
+Combining an outstanding selection featuring the freshest locally sourced, organic, and sustainable ingredients, an ever changing selection of wines, plus the friendliness and comfort of a neighborhood restaurant with live music entertainment on weekend evenings.